miraan/node-flow-api-boilerplate/README.md

 1. `npm install`
 2. `flow-typed install`
 3. `gulp` to watch files and automatically rebuild / flow type check
+4. `npm test` to run unit tests
-4. `npm start` to start the server
+5. `npm start` to start the server
-5. Develop and remember to run `flow-typed install` after adding a new dependency with `npm install --save xxx`
+6. Develop and remember to run `flow-typed install` after adding a new dependency with `npm install --save xxx`